MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_streamaudioengine_config.md

 ### -field Flags

-Audio engine configuration flags defined by the [ACX_STREAMAUDIOENGINE_CONFIG_FLAGS enum](ne-acxelements-acx_streamaudioengine_config_flags.md).
+Acx peakmeter configuration flags defined by the [ACX_STREAMAUDIOENGINE_CONFIG_FLAGS enum](ne-acxelements-acx_streamaudioengine_config_flags.md).

 No flag bits are currently defined.
 Set this member to zero - AcxStreamAudioEngineConfigNoFlags.

 ### -field VolumeElement

-An existing ACXVOLUME object that is used for volume operations by the audio engine.
+An existing ACXVOLUME object that is used for volume operations by the stream audio engine.

 ### -field MuteElement

-An existing ACXMUTE object that is used for mute operations by the audio engine.
+An existing ACXMUTE object that is used for mute operations by the stream audio engine.

 ### -field PeakMeterElement

-An existing ACXPEAKMETER object that is used for peakmeter operations by the audio engine.
+An existing ACXPEAKMETER object that is used for peakmeter operations by the stream audio engine.

 ### -field Callbacks